brujoand/blog.brujordet.no/content/post/devops/I_cant_believe_its_not_dns.md

 I had spent days reading, thinking and creating slack threads in various public channels.
 I even created an issue on the CoreDNS Github page asking for guidance.
-The discussions on that issue did steer me in the right direction thought as we were able to verify that CoreDNS and the LocalDNS pods were configured properly.
+The discussions on that issue did steer me in the right direction though.
+We were able to verify that CoreDNS and the LocalDNS pods were configured properly.
 This problem had to be related to network and likely related to the CNI, or hardware, or both.